 CHAPTER 1: CLIMATE CHANGE

-The world is going through a change – a massive change in its behaviour.
-This shift creates many disastrous implications toward Earth’s human, animal, and plant life.
+The world is experiencing a massive change in its behaviour.
+This shift has disastrous implications for Earth’s human, animal, and plant life.
 Find out more in the sections that follow.

 Experts believe that this is most likely the greatest threat our century will ever face.

-Is Climate Change and Global Warming one and the same?
+Are climate change and global warming the same?
 There is a distinction between the two, even though they may seem interchangeable.

 Global warming is a significant and long-term increase in the planet’s temperature.
-It has become evident that the Earth is heating up at a fast and steady pace.
+It has become evident that the Earth is heating up quickly and steadily.

 The Industrial Revolution in the 18th century prompted the beginning of global warming.
 This was a period of great change.
 Industries in Europe and the United States shifted its manufacturing processes.
 They began to produce commodities through machines, veering away from manual production.

-This shift caused the significant use of energy through the burning of fossil fuels.
+This shift caused significant energy use through the burning of fossil fuels.

-Climate change, refers to alterations in global climate patterns.
+Climate change refers to alterations in global climate patterns.
 It covers a much more extensive set of phenomena.
-The primary cause is also the emission of heat-trapping gases from burnt fossil fuels.
+The primary cause is the emission of heat-trapping gases from burnt fossil fuels.

-But, aside from this, climate change also refers to shifts in the behavior of the planet.
+But climate change also refers to shifts in the planet’s behavior.
 A few alarming changes include the rise in sea levels and the loss of ice mass in the Earth’s coldest parts.
-Plants and trees have also changed blooming and fruit-bearing seasons.
-Extreme weather conditions like heat waves and droughts are also occurring more often.
+Plants and trees have also changed their blooming and fruit-bearing seasons.
+Extreme weather conditions like heat waves and droughts also occur more often.

 As a result of having the same root cause, the two terms are usually interchanged.
-But although their causes are the same, both physical phenomena are not.
+Although their causes are the same, neither physical phenomenon is.
 The emission of greenhouse gases causes global warming.
 While global warming causes climate change.

 Causes of Climate Change

-Global climate change has been occurring in the past, only at a slower pace.
-Changes would occur throughout thousands, even millions of years.
+Global climate change has occurred in the past, only at a slower pace.
+Changes would occur over thousands, even millions, of years.
 Today, it’s a completely different scenario.
-We can observe drastic changes that happen in only a year or a few years.
+We can observe drastic changes in only a year or a few years.

 The Earth’s Orbit

-The planet revolves around the sun in the shape of an ellipse.
-But this changes in many years.
-Sometimes, it traverses around the sun in an almost perfect circle.
-When this happens, its distance from the sun remains the same throughout that period.
+The planet revolves around the sun in the shape of an ellipse, but this changes over many years.
+Sometimes, it traverses around the sun in an almost perfect circle, and its distance from the sun remains the same throughout that period.

-Other times, it forms an ellipse so that its movement varies from being nearer or farther from the sun.
+Other times, it forms an ellipse, so its movement varies from being nearer to the sun.
 The nearer it gets to the sun, the warmer the Earth becomes.

 Volcanic Eruptions

-The ash spewed from volcanoes form dark clouds in the atmosphere.
-They hover over the Earth’s surface and provide temporary cooling.
+Ash spewed from volcanoes forms dark clouds in the atmosphere.
+These clouds hover over the Earth’s surface and provide temporary cooling.
 The smallest dust particles released can stay in the atmosphere for months to years.
-They can travel vast distances causing a cooling effect in farther regions.
+They can also travel vast distances, causing a cooling effect in farther regions.

 Sulfur Dioxide forms into Sulfuric acid aerosols when released and combined with water.
 These aerosols form tiny droplets that reflect the sun’s rays back into space.
 This is why they cause much colder temperatures than the volcanic ash particles.

-CO2 and water vapor that volcanoes release don’t affect the climate in a significant way.
-But, there have been years in the past when the planet experienced intense volcanism.
-This caused a considerable rise in Carbon Dioxide and water vapor in the atmosphere.
+CO2 and water vapour that volcanoes release don’t affect the climate in a significant way.
+But, there have been years when the planet experienced intense volcanism.
+This caused a considerable rise in Carbon Dioxide and water vapour in the atmosphere.
 This, in turn, contributed to climate change in a significant way.

 Man-Made Greenhouse Gases

-Carbon Dioxide is an example of greenhouse gas.
-As mentioned in the previous section, this can come naturally from volcanic eruptions.
-But a significant amount of Carbon Dioxide also comes from man-made activities.
+Carbon Dioxide is an example of a greenhouse gas.
+As mentioned in the previous section, it can come naturally from volcanic eruptions, but a significant amount also comes from man-made activities.

 Soil degradation occurs when flooding or human actions feed pollutants into the soil.
-The deterioration of land can also add to Carbon Dioxide in the atmosphere.
-Carbon Dioxide can exist in our atmosphere for hundreds and thousands of years.
+The deterioration of land can also add carbon dioxide to the atmosphere.
+Carbon dioxide has existed in our atmosphere for hundreds and thousands of years.
 It can only diminish when the oceans beneath it absorb these gases.

 Statistics

 How much evidence exists that proves climate change is really happening?
-The IPCC reveals straightforward facts that tell it all.
+The straightforward facts that tell it all.

-• Global temperatures have risen by 1.62oF since the 19th century.
-Most of these occurred in the last 35 years, with the 5 warmest years ever recorded occurring since 2010.
-Records show 2016 was the hottest year ever recorded.
-Eight of its 12 months (January to September, but excluding June) were also the warmest on record.
+- Global temperatures have risen by 1.62oF since the 19th century.
+Most of these occurred in the last 35 years, with the 5 warmest years ever recorded since 2010.
+Records show that 2016 was the hottest year ever recorded.
+Eight of its 12 months (January to September, excluding June) were also the warmest on record.

-• The oceans’ surfaces have absorbed most of the rise in heat.
+- The oceans’ surfaces have absorbed most of the heat rise.
 In fact, the top 700 meters of the oceans’ surface have also increased in temperature by 0.4oF since 1969.

-• The glaciers and icebergs in Antarctica and Greenland have decreased in mass.
+- The glaciers and icebergs in Antarctica and Greenland have decreased in mass.
 In fact, data from NASA shows Greenland lost an average of 286 billion tons of ice per year between 1993 to 2016.
-Antarctica also lost about 127 billion tons of ice per year during those same years.
-The rate of ice loss in Antarctica has alarmingly decreased by thrice its usual speed in the last decade.
+During those same years, Antarctica also lost about 127 billion tons of ice per year.
+The rate of ice loss in Antarctica has alarmingly decreased thrice its usual speed in the last decade.

-• Satellite data shows that the Earth’s polar ice sheets are losing 413 gigatons of mass per year.
+- Satellite data shows the Earth’s polar ice sheets are losing 413 gigatons of mass yearly.

-• Since the onset of the Industrial Revolution, the oceans have become acidic by about 30% more.
-Scientists believe oceans’ surfaces absorb about 2 billion tons of CO2 per year.
+- Since the onset of the Industrial Revolution, the oceans have become more acidic by about 30%.
+Scientists believe the oceans’ surfaces absorb about 2 billion tons of CO2 per year.

 What This Means